Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Comprehending_Commands.md

 # removing file
 In a practical scenario we need to remove the unwanted files or the files that are needed no longer.
 In such cases `rm` command is helpful.
 The `rm` command is used to remove files.
 In this level  we need to remove the `delete_me` file from our home directory.
 At first we run the `ls` command to check if the file is there in the directory.
 Once confirmed, we use the `rm delete_me` command to remove the file.
 We check if the file has been deleted or not by using the `ls` command again.
 To obtain the flag we run the `/challenge/check`.

+# hidden files
+The `ls` command when used does not list all the directories and files.
+The files/directories that start with a `.` is categorized as hidden and they are not listed out when we use the `ls` command.
+To overcome this we use the `ls -la` command, which means list-all files and directories including the hidden ones.
+In this level we need to find the flag by accessing a hidden file in the directory `/`.
+We navigate `cd /` and then list out all the files using `ls -la` command.
+A hidden file `.flag-80982409812209` is found.
+The we use the `cat flag-80982409812209` command to obtain the flag.

+# An Epic Filesystem Quest
+In this level we have to use all the knowledge about the `ls`,`cd`,`cat` commands and the `path navigation` to find clues and obtain the flag.
+Patience and reading the clues carefully is important in this level to move ahead.